Two-dimensional electronic spectroscopy: Information acquired from 2DES

 2D spectra contain a lot of information about the system; in particular amplitude, position and lineshape of the peaks are related to different effects that happened inside of the system.

 Position of the peaks

 Diagonal Peaks

 The peaks that stay along the diagonal line in the 2D spectra are called diagonal peaks.
 These peaks appear when the system emits a signal that oscillates at the same frequency of the excitation signal.
 These points reflect the information of the linear absorption spectrum.

 Cross Peaks

 The peaks that stay out of the diagonal line are called cross peaks.
 These peaks appear when the system emits a signal that oscillates at a different frequency with respect to the signal used to excite.

-When a cross peak appears means that two electronic states of the system are coupled because when the pulses pump an electronic state, the system responds with emission from a different energy level.
+When a cross peak appears it means that two electronic states of the system are coupled because when the pulses pump an electronic state, the system responds with emission from a different energy level.

 This coupling can be related to an energy transfer or charge transfer process between molecules.

+Cross peaks in 2D spectra can provide information about interaction between different kind of excitations as well.
+For example, in insulating solids, cross peaks observed at frequency associated with phonon modes and the electronic energies between valence and conduction band directly measures the electron-phonon coupling.
+A detailed analysis of such cross peaks can help distinguish between different types of electron-phonon couplings.